Abhishekfm/Html-and-CSS-project-6/README.md

 ![Project 6 Image](five.png)

-In this project I learned about flexbox and with using flexbox it will be bit easy to make webpage.
+In this project, I learned about flexbox and with using flexbox it will be a bit easy to make a webpage.

 [Visit this website](https://abhi-project-6.netlify.app/)